KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/README.md

 {% include "./instruction-steps.html" %}

 ## Prepare the HTML file {#html-file}
 First we need the HTML file.
-We'll create the file, download the images, and set up Atom.
+We'll create the file, download the images, and set up the development environment.
 {% include "./1html-file.md" %}

 ## Create and link the stylesheet to the HTML {#link-stylesheet} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>